meilisearch/engine-team/issue-templates/roadmap-issue.md

 Ends: 20XX-XX-XX

 - [ ] Engine team releases the first RC (release candidate) using the prepared changelogs.
-- [ ] EM creates notes about the just implemented release to detail each solved issue (the usage, the PRD, the Slack channel, the results...) and shares them to #ms-release.
 - [ ] Integration and docs organize their preparation for the release.
 - [ ] At the beginning of the Pre-release Phase, the PM on Product discussions about the RC to encourage people to test them.
 If needed, they also sync with DevRel team for some communication on Discord for the community.
 - [ ] SDKs are updated according to the new Meilisearch release.